 - Professional competence of contractors carrying out the works

-- If the contractors are not adequately insured for the work they are carrying out, you could be held liable for any damage or injury they cause
+- Whether the contractors are not adequately insured for the work they are carrying out.
+If you could be held liable for any damage or injury they cause

 - Awaiting probate